Cratecode/rust/sections/00_rust_concepts/01_rust_ownership_borrowing/README.md

 Rust variables have the concept of "ownership".
 This basically means that a variable owns a piece of data.
 Another way to think about is it that a piece of data actually lives inside the variable itself.
+This is a fundamental concept in Rust, so it's important to understand it.
 If we wanted to write the same piece of code in Rust, it wouldn't do the same thing.
 If we have something like this:
 ```rust
 let arr = vec![1, 2, 3];